 Fill out a Foster Parent Profile and return it to JHS.
 A team member from our foster office will contact you regarding your profile to discuss your interests, which foster animals are currently available and when you can start.

-If you have any questions, contact Amy Marks at email@example.com
+If you have any questions, contact our foster office at firstname.lastname@example.org

 Thanks for your interest in the JHS foster program!